 Panoramic views accompany every step of this great, easy hike along an old mining road to Yule Pass, where sweeping views extend to the peaks rising beyond Yule Creek, Purple Canyon and the Upper Slater River Valleys.
-Near at hand Purple and Treasure Mountains tower overhead.
+Nearer at hand Purple and Treasure Mountains tower overhead.

 Distance: 13.2 miles (Round Trip)

-This hike ascends the beautiful Oh Be Joyful Valley through wildflower-filled meadows to pretty Blue Lake cradled beneath Purple Mountain and Afley Peak.
+This hike ascends the beautiful Oh Be Joyful valley through wildflower-filled meadows to pretty Blue Lake cradled beneath Purple Mountain and Afley Peak.
 Along the way views unfold to the panorama of 12,000-ft. peaks ringing the head of the valley.

 Distance: 4.2 miles (Round Trip)

 This trail, our personal favorite, has waterfalls, wildflowers, a pristine lake and gigantic views of the Lead King Basin and backside of the Maroon Bells.
 Additionally, you can and should combine this trip with 4WD or ATV circumnavigation of the Lead King Basin road with stops in Crystal City and the Crystal Mill.

 This is one of the most scenic hikes in the Hunter-Fryingpan area.
 Starting at 10,730-ft., the trail climbs on moderate grades through acres of meadows awash in wildflowers to two beautiful lakes.